 There are two kinds of guardians:

-- Standby guardian: Someone you name to be your children's guardian if you can't look after them.
+- Standby guardian: Someone you name to be your children's guardian if you can't look after them — for example, you have a terminal illness or you have a stroke or car accident that damages your ability to make decisions or think clearly.

 - Testamentary guardian: Someone you name to be your children's guardian if you die.